GrapesJS/grapesjs/docs/modules/Traits.md

+## Customization

+The default types should cover most of the common properties but in case you need a more advanced UI you can [define your own types](#define-new-trait-type) or even create a completely [custom Trait Manager UI](#custom-trait-manager) from scratch.

-## Define new Trait type
+### Define new Trait type

-Generally, for most of the cases, default types are enough, but sometimes you might need something more.
+For most of the cases, default types should be enough, but sometimes you might need something more.
-In that case, you can define a totally new type of trait and bind any kind of element to it.
+In that case, you can define a new type of trait and bind any kind of element to it.

-### Create element
+#### Create element

 Let's update the default `link` Component with a new kind of trait.
 This is the default situation of traits for a simple link.